-4.4.17.
-Audit activity should be carried out while cases are "live" and before they are submitted to DWP.
-As such all audit activity should be carried out swiftly to avoid delay to the case.
+- 4.4.17.
+Unless there are extenuating circumstances, audit activity should be carried out while cases are "live" and before they are submitted to DWP.
+As such all audit activity should be carried out swiftly to avoid delay to the case. - 4.4.18.
+If a case is identified as requiring amendment after it has been returned to DWP, as the advice may be misleading, contact should be made with the relevant CM.